LinusMjorn/CV/README.md

 ## Carl Linus Mjörnstedt

-A friendly, bright and hardworking individual who works great as part of a team; outgoing and determined, enjoys being challenged, and is always happy to hear constructive criticism.
+A friendly, bright and hardworking individual who works great as part of a team.
+Outgoing and determined, enjoys being challenged, and is always happy to hear constructive criticism.
+I am very comfortable speaking in front of people and have excellent interpersonal skills.

-I have spent the last year working in the property industry, starting with managing student housing and finishing my career in 2020 working for a high end boutique estate agents in Notting Hill.
+ When working with others, I strive towards cohesive, efficient, and collaborative teamwork.
+Learning to programme with no previous knowledge has given me complete confidence that I can quickly pick-up any language or skill given the chance.

-The tech industry excites me because of the many different solutions to challenges, which allows me to be creative in my approach to problem solving.
+ I easily adapt to new environments and wholeheartedly believe I will be an asset to any team I join.

 ## Tech Skills